zhoub/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-custom-effect-render-objects.md

 ## Create example Scene and GameObjects<a name="example-objects"></a>

-To follow the steps in this example, create a new Scene with the following GameObjects:
+To follow the steps in this example, create a new scene with the following GameObjects:

 1. Create a Cube.
 Set its **Scale** values so that it looks like a wall.